tc39/proposal-temporal/docs/timezone.md

 Since `Temporal.Absolute` and `Temporal.DateTime` do not contain any time zone information, a `Temporal.TimeZone` object is required to convert between the two.

-Finally, the `Temporal.TimeZone` object itself provides access to a list of the time zones in the IANA time zone database.

 An API for creating custom time zones is under discussion.
 See [Custom Time Zone Draft](./timezone-draft.md) for more information.